 Figma, Premiere Pro

+When the collaboration fails, patients feel dismissed and not in control of their own health.
 The study also shows that the patient's lack of trust and low emotional satisfaction could cause non-adherence to treatment plans, delay seeking care, and negatively affect a patient’s health outcome.

 “The emotional connection can be just as important as the medical side.”